raspberrypilearning/astro-pi-mission-zero/en/step_5.md

 - Check that your code matches the code in the examples above
 - Check that you have indented the code in your for loop
-- Check that your list is surrounded by [ and ]
+- Check that your list is surrounded by `[` and `]`
-- Check that each colour variable in the list is seperated by a comma.
+- Check that each colour variable in the list is separated by a comma

 --- /task ---